Sedisan/Finance_Control/README.md

 Small program, to control finance.
-Have fun !
+Require C++14.Have fun !